hichdima/linked-list-js/README.md

 1. intersection(list1, list2);
 Given two lists A and B, the intersection is a list, which contains all the elements that are common to both the sets.

+1. findNthFromTail(n);
+Returns value of Nth node from the tail

 ### Example of how to create a linked list:

 ```javascript